 From the city of Saigon to Mekong Delta, it was almost three hours by the drive.
 I am always fearful of a long drive, sick and sleepy.
 However, our guide Tigerhadmuch interesting things to talk about.
 He taught us Vietnam music and talked about Chinese movies with us.
 After about two hours of driving, we stopped at a colorful temple.
 In it, Buddhism, Daoism, Christianity, and Chinese heroism live together harmoniously.

-On an island of Mekong Delta, we saw many fruits and how they are like on the tree; how the people make coco candies by hand.
-The most important thing, we bought some coco oil soap and coconut mask.
+On the island of the Mekong Delta, we saw many fruits and how they are like on the tree; how the people make coco candies by hand.
+The most important thing, we bought some coco oil soap and a coconut mask.